jsedlock/Personal-Files/README.md

 - 👋 Hi, I’m Jeff Sedlock
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning python and some of the beginner libraries including: numpy, pandas, matplotlib, and seaborn.
+- 🌱 I have experience in python.
+Libraries including: numpy, pandas, matplotlib, seaborn, xgboost.
 - 💞️ I’m looking to collaborate on a data science/analysis project
 - 📫 You can reach me phone (973 - 600 - 1334) or by email (sedlockjeff1@gmail.com)
--